A cataract is a clouding of the lens in the eye that may reduce your vision. The structure of the lens also changes as the cataract develops.

 Most cases can be done as a day case procedure, allowing you to go home on the day of surgery.

 Within the first week much of the visual improvement from surgery has already been obtained.
-The vision may alter slightly over the next four weeks or so, but there is very little change after this.
-For most people a return to full activity is possible within four weeks of surgery, but it is important to discuss this with your surgeon.
+The vision may alter slightly over the next four weeks or so, but there is little change after this.
+For most people a return to full activity is possible within two weeks of surgery, but it is important to discuss this with your surgeon.
 It is likely you will have to change your spectacles.

 The main thing you should not do after surgery is rub the eye.
 With modern surgery techniques, bending over, and heavy lifting are not strictly forbidden anymore.
 Wash your hair with care, making sure that the water does not go into the eye.